-This chapter is mostly a copy of what you already learned in the fundamental analysis chapter.
-However, there is some new content in this chapter, but most of it should serve as a review.
+This chapter mostly reviews material from the fundamental analysis chapter.
+There is some new content here, but you can treat most of it as a refresher.

 10-K annual report